marten-seemann/base-drafts/draft-ietf-quic-transport.md

 connection in a recoverable state, the endpoint can send a RST_STREAM frame ({{frame-rst-stream}}) with an appropriate error code to terminate just the affected stream.

-Stream 0 is critical to the functioning of the entire connection.
-If stream 0 is closed with either a RST_STREAM or STREAM frame bearing the FIN flag, an endpoint MUST generate a connection error of type PROTOCOL_VIOLATION.

 Other than STOPPING ({{solicited-state-transitions}}), RST_STREAM MUST be instigated by the application and MUST carry an application error code.